raid-guild/indexed/docs/minter-doc.md

 ## Type

-DPOS based L2 solution with off-chain support.
-Ability to issue custom coins and exchange them for BTC, ETH or other issued coins.
+DPOS based L2 solution with ability to issue custom coins and exchange them for BTC, ETH or other issued coins.

 ## Tx Cost